VoidGravity/technova/README.md

 Hey! 👋 This is my user management system built using Spring MVC.
 It's pretty basic but gets the job done - basically lets you add/edit/delete users and keep track of their info.

-## Quick Spring Concepts Explanation

-Before diving in, here are some key Spring concepts you should know:

 ### Spring MVC - Web Request Handling
 It's a pattern that splits the web app into 3 parts:
 - Model: just the data/objects (like User class in my case)